teddy4445/-feature_selection_explenability_stability/README.md

 # Feature Selection Research Project
-This project aims to investiage the properties of the feature selection from both the explanability point of view and the stability.
+This project aims to investigate the properties of the feature selection from both the explanability point of view and the stability.

 ADD HERE MORE INTRO LATER.